-Rosy pictures of building something like Uber, AirBnb; having a large scale, visible impact on the daily lives of people - I was so eager to build something like this that I went ahead and quit my corporate job at Barclays and joined a startup - Nektar.ai, amidst the pandemic and the job crisis that ensued.
+Rosy pictures of building something like Uber, or Airbnb; having a large scale, visible impact on the daily lives of people - I was so eager to build something like this that I went ahead and quit my corporate job at Barclays and joined a startup - Nektar.ai, amidst the pandemic and the job crisis that ensued.
 Nothing can stop me!!!

 Why a startup?
 Try for FAANG!

-The answer to this question was pretty simple for me - FAANG will be there even after 10 years (unless the management screws up real bad).
+The answer to this question was pretty simple for me - FAANG will be there even after 10 years (unless the management screws up badly).
 I wanted to try something that very few people in my place would risk doing.
 Also, as the previous paragraph suggests - I want to experience the #startuplife.

-Also, like many people say, “the best time to take risks in life is early, when the dependency on you is less.”
-Today I would disagree with this, many of the companies we hear about today weren’t made by folks in their early twenties but rather by people in their late forties or something.
+Also, as many people say, "the best time to take risks in life is early when the dependency on you is less."
+Today I would disagree with this, many of the companies we hear about today weren't made by folks in their early twenties but rather by people in their late forties or something.
 And if you are surrounded by the right kind of people, no risk is too great; all that is required is courage!
 But it will be a blog post for another time.

 The CEO of Nektar asked me this question.
 My manager at Barclays asked me this question.
 My father asked me this question.
 I asked myself this question.

 I knew that the risk I wanted to take had to be all calculated - nothing extreme!
 Some questions looping in my mind were:

 - What if the startup fails in just a year? - if the pandemic continues, the opportunities will be lesser for me and more for those with significant experience.

 - What if there is no time for leisure, the things I love doing apart from coding?

 - What if I get sick and they still want me to clock in my 10 hours/day?